monk-io/docs/docs/lifecycle/cluster-operate-1.md

     monk cluster nuke

-Upon running this command, Monk will irreversibly destroy the entire cluster and delete all associated cloud resources and data.
+Upon running this command, MonkOS will irreversibly destroy the entire cluster and delete all associated cloud resources and data.

-This will also log you out from Monk CLI.
+This will also log you out from MonkOS CLI.

 :::caution warning

 The instances and all associated resources will be terminated.

-Monk will not back up the storage of the instances it terminates.
+MonkOS will not back up the storage of the instances it terminates.
 Use `nuke` with caution and make sure that you've backed up your data first if you'd like to keep it.

 :::